tjacovich/ADSDataPipeline/README.md

 What idiosycrasies and properties are supported?
 As noted above, the various files encode data of different type (boolean, array, hashtables, etc.).
 So for each file we encode the default value to use for bibcodes that aren't in the file.
+We use the type of the default value to convert the string read from the file.
 Some files have a single line for each bibcode and that contains an list of similar values (e.g., the number of reads per year).
 We read lists of similar data into an array.
 In other files, the multiple values in a single line contains very different values (e.g., relevance holds 4 values: boost, citation_count, read_count and norm_cites).
-We read sets of very different values into a dict (for example, the relevance file contains boost, citation count, read count and norm cites).
-The file properties for releveance defines a 'subparts' list which holdss the ordered list of keys.
+Data like this is read into a python dict where the keys are defined in the "description language".
-This works when all the values in each row stored as a scalar.
-This isn't always the case.
-Some data links values are always stored in arrays even when there is a single value (for example, url and title).
-To indicate this, the key in the file description is enclosed in a list.
+Some data links values are always stored in arrays of dicts even when there is a single value (for example, url and title).
+To indicate this, the keys in the file description is enclosed in a list.

 There are